 - 7.1 The classification of a degree with honours is determined by the weighted mean of the best module marks obtained for the minimum number of credits required at levels 2 and 3 (and level M where specified) excluding any modules where the assessed module outcome is not expressed as a percentage. - 7.2 The degree classification for the 360 credit honours degree is based upon the best marks achieved for 100 credits at level 3 and the next best marks achieved for 100 credits at level 2 or above (including any remaining level 3 marks).
 Marks achieved for the best 100 level 3 credits are weighted three times the value of the marks for the 100 credits at level 2 (or any remaining at level 3).
-Where the credit size of a module which is counted towards the 100 credit set of best marks would give a credit total greater than 100, only the relevant portion of credit needed to complete the 100 credit set of best marks. - 7.3 Classification may be based on less than 100 credits at level 3 and level 2 and above where some of the qualifying credits have been achieved on modules assessed as passed/not passed only. - 7.4 The honours degree classification for students who have commenced level 3 study at the University after transferring credit from another institution shall be based exclusively on marks achieved under the Regulations. - 7.5 Where undergraduate awards require 480 credits, excluding placement credit, to meet professional body requirements, the honours degree classification is based upon the best marks achieved for the 200 credits required at level 3 or above, and the best marks achieved for 100 credits at level 2 or above.
-The marks for credits achieved for the 200 credits at level 3 are weighted three times the value of those for MAR 3.0 Page 20 of 32 the 100 credits at level 2 or above (including any remaining level 3 marks).
+Where the credit size of a module which is counted towards the 100 credit set of best marks would give a credit total greater than 100, only the relevant portion of credit needed to complete the 100 credit set of best marks. - 7.3 Classification may be based on less than 100 credits at level 3 and level 2 and above where some of the qualifying credits have been achieved on modules assessed as passed/not passed only. - 7.4 The honours degree classification for students who have commenced study on the basis of AL for learning achieved under UWE regulations which is more than the two thirds of the credit requirement for the award shall be based upon 120 credits, with the best marks achieved for 100 credits at level 3 being weighted at three times the value of the marks for the remaining 20 credits. - 7.5 Where undergraduate awards require 480 credits, excluding placement credit, to meet professional body requirements, the honours degree classification is based upon the best marks achieved for the 200 credits required at level 3 or above, and MAR 3.1 Page 20 of 32 the best marks achieved for 100 credits at level 2 or above.
+The marks for credits achieved for the 200 credits at level 3 are weighted three times the value of those for the 100 credits at level 2 or above (including any remaining level 3 marks).